 Class 1 credits can be awarded for weeks where the claimant has been in receipt of certain benefits, eg. Statutory Sick Pay, Jobseeker's Allowance or Carer's Allowance.

-If someone is not sure whether they meet these conditions or not they could make a claim anyway.
+If someone is not sure whether they meet these conditions or not they could make a claim anyway and DW will check their NI contribution record.